"Does not wisdom call out?

 Does not understanding raise her voice?"

-This Summer we will offer two different programs at the Davenant House (Lake Lanier, SC): our two-week Protestant Wisdom Program and our week-long Protestant Primer course, both led by Dr. Alastair Roberts and hosted by Grant and Abi Sutherland
+This Summer we will offer our two-week Protestant Wisdom Program at the Davenant House (Lake Lanier, SC), led by Dr. Alastair Roberts and hosted by Michael and Lynette Hughes.

-Dr. Alastair Roberts is a Teaching Fellow of the Greystone Theological Institute and the Davenant Institute, a leading evangelical blogger and writer, and one of the hosts of the Mere Fidelity podcast.
-He is lecturing in Christian Ethics at London Seminary, and is author of two books forthcoming from Crossway, Heirs Together: A Theology of the Sexes and Echoes of Exodus: Tracing Themes of Redemption through Scripture.
+Dr. Alastair Roberts is a Teaching Fellow of the Theopolis Institute and the Davenant Institute, a leading evangelical blogger and writer, and one of the hosts of the Mere Fidelity podcast.
+He has lectured in Christian Ethics at London Seminary, and is author of two books from Crossway Echoes of Exodus: Tracing Themes of Redemption through Scripture (2018) and, Heirs Together: A Theology of the Sexes (forthcoming 2019).
 He blogs at www.alastairadversaria.com and also serves as Editor of the Politics of Scripture section of Political Theology Today.

 Tired of Easy Answers to Hard Questions?